shader-slang/spec/generics.md

 \item Validation and canonicalization of constraints on generic declarations.

-\item Validation of explicit specialization of a generic (e.g., \code{G<A,B>}), which includes validating that the constraints on the generic are satisfied by the parameters.
+\item Validation of explicit specialization of a generic (e.g., `G<A,B>`), which includes validating that the constraints on the generic are satisfied by the parameters.

 \item Inference of generic arguments in contexts where a generic function is called on value arguments (without first specializing it).
 \end{itemize}